-- The season 5 episode of The West Wing titled "Eppur Si Muove" had the first lady appear on Sesame Street.
-A terrible season for the show, but the scenes on Sesame Street rocked.
+- The Season 5 episode of The West Wing titled "Eppur Si Muove" had the first lady appear on Sesame Street.
 Crowning Moment of Awesome when C.J.
 Craig (Allison Janney) had a brief run-in with Big Bird.

 - Studio DC Almost Live put Muppets and Disney Channel stars together.

 - America's Got Talent had Terry Fator, a ventriloquist, in the second season finals; and as all the finalists got to perform with a celebrity, his performance was with Kermit.
 For bonus points, there was a mock judging afterward by Beaker, the Swedish Chef and Animal.